abdahad1996/Interview/legacy code/podcast/Taming Legacy Code: Refactoring for the Future with Bogdan.md

    - **Characterization Tests**: A technique where you write tests to capture the existing behavior of legacy code before changing it.
 This is useful when you don’t fully understand how the code should behave.
      - *Example*: Suppose you have a payment processing function.
 Before changing it, write a test that captures how it behaves for different input values (like various payment methods).
 These tests will ensure that any changes don’t break existing behavior.

-### 6. **Tools and Techniques for Refactoring**
-   - **IDE Support**: Modern IDEs like Xcode provide tools for safe refactoring.
-     - *Example*: Use Xcode's "Extract Method" feature to take a block of code from a view controller and move it into a separate function, reducing the size of the original method.

-   - **Extract Class/Method**: Simplifying large classes by moving related functionality into new classes.
-     - *Example*: If a view controller handles user input validation, move that logic into a separate `UserInputValidator` class.
-This makes both the view controller and validation logic easier to test and understand.

-   - **Renaming for Clarity**: Renaming variables or methods can make the code more understandable.
-     - *Example*: Renaming a vague method name like `doAction()` to `fetchUserProfile()` immediately makes the code's intention clearer.

 ### 7. **Mindset Shift for Developers**
    - **Accepting Legacy Code**: Viewing legacy code as an opportunity rather than a burden is critical for personal and team growth.